Saarenmaaa/React-ToDoApp/README.md

+# React Things to do App.

-# To run the app : npm run android
+- To run the app : npm run android